 Ruïne Toutenburg, Medieval castle ruins in Vollenhove, Netherlands

-Ruïne Toutenburg is a medieval castle in Vollenhove with two surviving round brick gatehouse towers, gun vaults, and fragments of a passage that once ran above the rectangular moat.
-The remaining structures demonstrate how fortifications were built during the 1500s in this part of the Netherlands.
+Ruïne Toutenburg is a ruined castle in Vollenhove, in the municipality of Steenwijkerland in the Netherlands.
+What remains today are two round brick gatehouse towers, parts of gun vaults, and fragments of a passage that once crossed the rectangular moat.

-Georg Schenk, a nobleman, built this fortification between 1524 and 1552 as a defensive stronghold under Charles V's reign.
-In the late 1700s, the Sloet family took ownership and later repurposed its materials to expand nearby Ruitenborgh Castle.
+Georg Schenk, a nobleman serving under Charles V, had this fortress built between 1524 and 1552.
+In the late 1700s, the Sloet family acquired the property and used stone from its walls to expand the nearby Ruitenborgh Castle.

 The name traces back to the Schenk family, whose influence shaped the region for generations.
 The surviving structures reflect how this place once served the daily life of those who lived here.